maxjacobson/advent-of-code-2017/README.md

 I'm also generally recording my screen as I work on these.
 If curious, you can [check out the videos on YouTube](https://www.youtube.com/playlist?list=PLtKaBKjqBNUf1KmmCUyuVITQ-YoyLZpef).

+## Why record videos?

+Mainly to help me focus.
+It's kind of like pair programming solo.

+## Why share videos?

+Well, if I don't share it, then I don't have to focus as much, because I know I'm just going to delete it so it doesn't matter if I pause to check twitter in the middle.

+But also, when I'm learning, I _love_ watching videos of other people coding.
+Ideally they're not super long, if that can be avoided.
+But just seeing someone else work shows me in a really concrete way that the thing they're doing is possible for me to do, too.
+I just need to do what they do.
+Hopefully the narration will illuminate _why_ they do what they do, but that's gravy.
+So I share in case it can help someone else.

 ## How to record videos (on macOS)

 1. Scale down resolution so the video won't be enormous